OWASP/www-project-modsecurity/index.md

 This will bring new life to ModSecurity and foster the creation of a development community around it.

-It is one of the tasks of the new OWASP ModSecurity project to define a new roadmap.
+It is one of the tasks of the new OWASP ModSecurity project to define a new road map.

 ### Communication